 Your employer may contribute to an approved scheme on your behalf.
 You must pay USC on these contributions.

-PAYE and PRSI does not need to be paid on a Revenue approved policy or scheme unless the combined contribution (employee and employer) does not exceed the 10% of the employee's income.
+PAYE and PRSI does not apply where the combined contribution (employee and employer) does not exceed 10% of the employee's income.
 Any excess over 10% should be put through the payroll and PAYE and PRSI paid on that amount.

 Where the premiums are for an unapproved policy or scheme, the premiums paid by the employer are taxable as Benefit in Kind (BIK).

 How to claim

 You can claim the relief by:

 Payments received from Permanent Health Insurance (PHI) schemes

 You must pay PAYE and USC on payments that you receive from PHI schemes.
 The administrator of the scheme will make all necessary deductions.